PanDAWMS/panda-docs/docs/source/developer/document.rst

 1. Preparation
 ---------------

-First, you need to install sphinx packages.
+First, you need to install sphinx packages

 .. prompt:: bash